dan-sherwin/go-utilities/README.md

 - Table printing: Helpers write to os.Stdout using tablewriter.
 In non-TTY contexts, ensure stdout capture is acceptable.
 - Network/ARP: GetMacAddressFromIp relies on local ARP cache; may fail if the IP has not been resolved on the local network.
 - DSN: DbDSN builds a PostgreSQL-like connection string; adjust as needed for your driver.

+## Versioning

+This project follows Semantic Versioning.
+See CHANGELOG.md for a human‑friendly list of notable changes.
+The next release is expected to be v1.2.3 (documentation and CI only).

+## License

+Released under the MIT License.
+See LICENSE for the full text.

 ## Contributing